MicrosoftDocs/customer-insights/ci-docs/audience-insights/connect-common-data-model.md

 1. Enter a **Name** for the data source and an optional **Description**.

-1. Choose your preferred option for **Connect to storage using**.
+1. Choose your preferred option for **Connect your storage using**.
 For a resource or a subscription-based option for authentication, see [Connect audience insights to an Azure Data Lake Storage Gen2 account with an Azure service principal](connect-service-principal.md).

    -  **Azure resource**: Enter the **Resource Id**.
    -  **Azure subscription**: Select the **Subscription** and then the **Resource group** and **Storage account**.